-- Energy efficiency and renewable energy shall be new priorities for the City in terms of facilitating more projects on City infrastructure, assets and buildings as well as private property installations. - The City should commit to building its own assets to the most energy efficient standards possible to save costs on future asset operations.
+- Energy efficiency and renewable energy priorities for the City in terms of facilitating more projects on City infrastructure, assets and buildings as well as private property installations. - Commit to building City assets to the most energy efficient standards possible to save costs on future asset operations.

 A key component of sustainable waste management, urban agriculture and food and food waste programming is education and outreach to the community coupled with partnerships for the key influencers of waste management including the business community and the actual waste hauler.
-The City has already launched numerous sustainability initiatives related recycling and materials management.
+The City has already launched numerous sustainability initiatives related to recycling and materials management.
 Because the business community is a larger producer of waste, it will be important to work with them to increase beneficial reuse and recycling of all types of materials.
 The City should seek opportunities to enhance these opportunities through building stronger relationships with the business community, Chamber of Commerce and the City's contracted waste hauler.